jpmckinney/token_action/README.md

 * If a namespaced `MyModule::AlreadyConfirmed` exception is raised, TokenAction will look for a message in the scope `token_action.tokens.default.my_module.already_confirmed`.

-Putting it all together, if a `AlreadyConfirmed` exception is raised accessing a URL like `tokens/xxx/confirm`, TokenAction will look for messages in this order of preference:
+Putting it all together, if an `AlreadyConfirmed` exception is raised accessing a URL like `tokens/xxx/confirm`, TokenAction will look for messages in this order of preference:

 * `token_action.tokens.confirm.already_confirmed`
 * `token_action.tokens.default.already_confirmed`